 Gabe's vow of sobriety, brief incarceration experience and disgust with the shallow corporate pop music world helped inspire him to pursue secular humanitarian causes in many different capacities.

 After the release of Vital Nonsense in 09 he took part in protests at the G20 Summit in Pittsburgh which was historically noted as the first time a modern social network (Twitter) was used to aid protesters.
 Later the social media platform was accused of "obstructing justice" by the Pittsburgh Police Department.
 Rosales took part in the Occupy LA Movement marching with Labor and Bank Accountability organizations.
 He has rallied with local community centers in Los Angeles petitioning at Santa Monica City Hall to continue after school programs for at-risk youth and has hosted public radio shows promoting resistance music from around the world.
 With his local Hip Hop Collective Zulu Union chapter, the Calafia Zulus, he has facilitated events in feeding the homeless, back-to-school supply drives, and toy drives for needy children during the winter seasons.
 With his time and donated music he has helped support the annual canned food drive in Los Angeles Hip Hop for Humanity

-While leading VNON and donating himself, Gabe has worked with C.A.S.A.
+As the facilitator of VNON charity events and with personal donations, Gabe has worked with C.A.S.A.
 Court Appointed Special Advocates, International Rescue Committee, Children of War Foundation, Children International, Save the Children, Green Peace, and Love a Community.
-In 2015 he traveled to the Kumi District of rural Uganda with the creator of Love A Community and Play Well Africa to assess the needs of the largest local dilapidated hospital and donate solar panels for consistent power as well as help to facilitate Lego workshops for the local primary school.
+In 2015 he traveled to the Kumi District of rural Uganda with the creator of Love A Community and Play Well Africa for a dual mission to aid both the largest dilapidated hospital and to document and facilitate Lego workshops for the local children at the primary school.
+Love a Community created the clean water-system from endless fundraising for Atutur hospital and through the 2015 mission they donated solar panels for consistent electrical power.
 As a University of California, Irvine student, Gabe was a Blum Center for Poverty Alleviation Ambassador working on multiple events annually, centering around refugee issues, food insecurity and homelessness.